tjwkura5/microblog_EC2_deployment/stuff.md

     $pip install -r requirements.txt
     $pip install gunicorn pymysql cryptography
     ```
-3. Set the Pythonpath environment variable
+3. Run the following commands:
     ```
+    $flask translate compile
+    $flask db upgrade
+    ```

+4. Set the Pythonpath environment variable
+    ```
     export PYTHONPATH=$(pwd)
     ```

     The export PYTHONPATH=$(pwd) command is necessary to ensure that Python can find our project's modules when running scripts or tests from the command line.

-4. From the root directory of the project run the test.
+5. From the root directory of the project run the test.
     ```
     pytest -s tests/unit/test_app.py
     ```